Best Striped Bass Lures

 LUNKER CITY SLUG-GO

-Another variant of a soft plastic jerkbait, the Slug-Go is a bait that does not get the credit it deserves.
+Another variant of a soft plastic jerkbait, the Slug-Go (review) is a bait that does not get the credit it deserves.
 With many sizes available from Lunker City, anglers can match the hatch to dial in on the presentation of the day.
 Aggressive twitches of the rod combined with long pauses give the bait the appearance of a wounded baitfish.
 Another tip is to rig the bait on a light jig head and cast right in the middle of schools of stripers, the seductive shimmy on the way down is always productive.